You cannot fish for Snapper in South Australia without a Recreational Snapper tag. All Snapper tags have been allocated for the 2020 season.

 - Recreational Snapper tags are not permitted to be transferred.

-- Tags are colour-coded with a unique number.
+- Tags are colour coded and have a unique number.
 They can only be used in the 2020 season.

 Reporting your catch